In this article, I will share how to start real estate investing from the Real Book of Real Estate by Robert Kiyosaki as a summary. He says:

 Table of Contents

-Create An Investment Strategy
+1. Create A Real Estate Investment Strategy

 Robert says very strongly in the real book of real estate, that you should first create an investment strategy, a plan that will help you imagine your goal.
 A strategy is a simple plan which helps to complete a specific goal, the goal you always want to achieve.
 To create a good strategy you must follow these six steps.